- Prep time

 - 1 teaspoon cracked black pepper

-Cut the crust from 3 of the slices of bread.
+Cut the crust from 3 slices of bread.
 Dampen the bread with just a bit of water and wring it out.
 Mix thoroughly with remaining ingredients.

 Alternately, this recipe makes a delicious meatloaf!
-Place entire mixture in a 2-pound loaf pan and bake at 325ºF for about 45 minutes to 1 hour.
+Place entire mixture in a 2-pound loaf pan and bake at 325°F for about 45–60 minutes.

 Responsible for the three great wines of Tuscany: Chianti, Vino Nobile di Montepulciano and Brunello di Montalcino, Sangiovese is Italy's most famous grape.